 Weakened immune system

 A weakened immune system can be one of the consequences of this chronic stress.
-This is because less chronic blood cells can be present in your body during chronic stress.
+This is because fewer chronic blood cells can be present in your body during chronic stress.
 White blood cells play an important role in your immune system.
 When there are fewer white blood cells in your body, your body is less able to defend itself against “invaders” (bacteria, parasites and viruses).
 Consequently this gives you an increased chance of flu and colds, for example.

 Take notice when you have these symptoms